Digital SLR photography — a beginner’s guide to bird photography (continued)

 Generally, the smaller the bird, the more difficult you will find it to get shots of them in flight.
 But of course there are some tricks you can use there too and I describe some of them in the sections below.

-The photo above left was taken with a shutter speed of 640th second.
-The one at right was taken at 1,000th second.
-See how much more noticeable the wings’ motion blur is at 640th second.
+Photo 1 was taken with a shutter speed of 640th second.
+Photo 2 was taken at 1,000th second.
+You can see the differences in the amount of motion blur in the wings.
 I won’t tell you which speed to use because it’s up to you to decide which effect you like the most, but be aware that 1,000th second is much more forgiving in dealing with motion blur problems across the whole flying bird.
-The bird, by the way, is a Masked Lapwing.
+Also, the smaller the bird, the faster the wing movement, and so the faster the shutter speed required to get the same effect.
+This critter, by the way, is a Masked Lapwing.

 The cool thing about telephotos is that they bring the action up close.
 Well, we all know that.
 But the uncool thing about telephotos is that they can make it very hard to locate the bird in your viewfinder before it’s it too late to get your shot.
 That’s because telephoto lenses only show a very small patch of the sky, and a flying bird is likely to be especially difficult to find in it.